WebAR-rocks/WebAR.rocks.face/README.md

 ## Specifications

 ### Get started
 The best way to get started is to take a look at our [boilerplate demo](/demos/basic/).
 It uses some handful helpers from [/helpers path](/helpers/).
-Here we describes the initialization of the core library without the helpers.
+Here we describe the initialization of the core library without the helpers.
 But we strongly advise to use them.

 On your HTML page, you first need to include the main script between the tags `<head>` and `</head>`: